| |

 Easy Butter Swim Biscuits Recipe

-This Butter Swim Biscuit recipe is one of the easiest biscuit recipes that you can make.
-Buttermilk biscuits are baked in a pool of melted butter.
-The result is a tender crumb that melts in your mouth.
+This Butter Swim Biscuit recipe is one of the easiest biscuits that you can make.
+Buttermilk biscuits are baked in a pool of melted butter, resulting in a buttery biscuit with a tender crumb and crispy edges that melt in your mouth.

 White plate with stack of butter swim biscuits.

-Make these scrumptious buttermilk biscuits and enjoy with breakfast, lunch, or dinner!
+Make these scrumptious buttermilk biscuits and enjoy them with breakfast, lunch, or dinner!
 Perfect to serve as part of a brunch menu or on its own for any occasion!
+They are the quintessential Southern breakfast comfort food.

 The very first thing to do is to create the “pool” of butter.
 That’s what the biscuit dough needs in order to “swim.”
 Get it?

-To make the buttery pool, place a stick of butter in an 8×8-inch square baking dish.
-Place it in your oven and let it melt while the oven heats up to 450 degrees.
+1. To make the buttery pool, place a stick of butter in an 8×8-inch square baking dish or in a cast-iron skillet.
+Place the baking dish/skillet in your oven and let it melt while the oven heats up to 450 degrees.

 Glass bowl with flour and wooden spoon by a measuring cup with buttermilk.